analogdevicesinc/MAX78xxx-RefDes/maxrefdes178-FaceId/README.md

   :-------------------------:|:-------------------------:
   ![](../maxrefdes178_doc/mrd178_video.jpg) | ![](../maxrefdes178_doc/mrd178_faceid.jpg)

-- FaceID classification results appear on bottom of the LCD.
+- FaceID classification results appear at the bottom of the LCD.

   - The Celebrity FaceID database is the default FaceID database.
   - Celebrity FaceID database subjects are: [‘AshtonKutcher’, ‘BradPitt’, ‘CharlizeTheron’, ‘ChrisHemsworth’, ‘MilaKunis’, ‘ScarlettJohansson’]